dwheelerau/snakemake-rnaseq-counts/README.md

 rule log_count_result - log last 5 lines of each count file
 rule make_latex_tables - generate latex tables from key log files for aln and qc

+## Tests
+ToDo: See singleEnd branch for example of running some tests